yggdrasil-network/yggdrasil-network.github.io/configuration.md

     - A list of strings in the form `[ "tcp://peerAddress:peerPort", "socks://proxyAddress:proxyPort/peerAddress:peerPort", ... ]` of peers to connect to.
     - Peer hostnames can be specified either using IPv4 addresses, IPv6 addresses or DNS names.
     - Each entry should begin with `tcp://` or `socks://proxyAddress:proxyPort/`.
+- `InterfacePeers`
+    - Like peers above, but arranged using specific interface names: `{ "eth0": [ "tcp://peerAddress:peerPort", "socks://proxyAddress:proxyPort/peerAddress:peerPort", ... ], "eth1": [], ... }` of peers to connect to.
 - `AllowedEncryptionPublicKeys`
     - A list of strings in the form `["key", "key", ...]`, where `key` is each node's `EncryptionPublicKey` key which you would like to allow connections from.
     - This option allows you to restrict which other nodes can connect to your Yggdrasil node as a peer.
 It applies to incoming TCP connections.